 Your employer’s traditional 401(k) plan is the last place you should turn for a down payment.
 Such “hardship withdrawals” are fully taxed and incur a 10% penalty until age 59½.

 The better option is taking out a loan against your 401(k).
 You can usually borrow up to $50,000 or half of the value of the account, whichever is less.
 Your employer can give you up to 15 years to repay the loan if it’s for a home purchase.

 Monthly payments are deducted from your paycheck.
 The interest you pay, generally a couple of percentage points above the prime rate, goes into your retirement account.

-Add how much you have for a down payment (from Smart moves 3 and 4) to the maximum amount you should borrow (from Smart move 1), and that's the amount you can afford to spend on a house.
+Add how much you have for a down payment to the maximum amount you should borrow, and that’s the amount you can afford to spend on a house.

 Don’t hesitate to revise this estimate as you shop for houses and mortgages.

 Has a fixer-upper popped up on your wish list?
 If so, you probably need to reduce the size of your down payment to have more cash available for renovations.